airbnb/lottie/docs/after-effects/artwork-to-lottie-walkthrough.md

 ![ArtworkWalkthrough_07](/images/ArtworkWalkthrough_07.gif)

 So back to that question "Why didn't I just export a PDF or EPS from Sketch??"
 This is where it counts.
-When you export a PDF or EPS from Sketch it adds artboards to the shape layer when its converted.
+When you export a PDF or EPS from Sketch sometimes it adds artboard paths to the shape layer when its converted.

 ![ArtworkWalkthrough_08](/images/ArtworkWalkthrough_08.png)

 The one on the left is an SVG converted, and the example on the right is an EPS converted.
 The example on the right you can see the transparency is inverted, because its got some paths that are the size of the artboard.
 If you have a complicated piece of artwork things can really get strange.
-You can always go through and delete the artboard paths, its just time consuming and annoying.
+You can always go through and cleanup the shape layer by deleting unused paths and artboard paths, its just time consuming and annoying.
 Thats why SVG is best.

 ### 6 - Do some animation magic.
 Or not.